BelledonneCommunications/liblinphone/coreapi/help/doc/sphinx/guides/chatroom.rst

 Convenience methods are provided to ease chat room creation by passing only minimum required parameters.
 Non-provided parameters will be created and default values will be used.
-Functions accepting a list of participants with a size greater than 1 will create a group chat room (unless LinphoneChatRoomImplBasic is used in parameters, in which case the chat room creation will fail).
+Functions accepting a list of participants with a size greater than 1 will create a group chat room (unless LinphoneChatRoomBackendBasic is used in parameters, in which case the chat room creation will fail).

 * :cpp:func:`linphone_core_create_chat_room_2 <linphone_core_create_chat_room_2>`